JocsanPerezC/JocsanPerezC/README.md

 🎓 Computer Science student at **TEC** — Cartago, Costa Rica
 💻 Junior developer open to learning more languages and technologies
-📬 Reach me at jocsancoto@gmail.com
+📬 Contact me by jocsancoto@gmail.com

 ---